 Consistency between the marketing communication and the information documents does not mean that all relevant information which is necessary to make an investment decision should be embedded in the marketing communication.
 However, the wording or the presentation used in the marketing communication should not be inconsistent with, add to, diminish or contradict any information mentioned in the legal or regulatory documents of the promoted fund.

-Where indicators, simulations or figures relating to risks and rewards, costs, or past and expected future performance returns are mentioned or disclosed in marketing communications, they should be the same indicators, simulations or figures as those used in the information documents of the fund.
+Where indicators, simulations or figures relating to risks and rewards, costs, or past and expected future performance returns are mentioned or disclosed in marketing communications, they should be consistent with the indicators, simulations or figuresused in the information documents of the fund.

 Description of the features of the investment